ahoirg/ReproducibilityEngineering-JSONSchemaDiscovery/README.md

 # ReproducibilityEngineering-JSONSchemaDiscovery
-The project provides a container that provides an environment where the JSONSchemaDiscovery project can run smoothly and experiments in the paper "An Approach for Schema Extraction of JSON and Extended JSON Document Collections" can be performed.
+The repository provides a container that provides an environment where the JSONSchemaDiscovery project can run smoothly and experiments in the paper "An Approach for Schema Extraction of JSON and Extended JSON Document Collections" can be performed.

 > **Important:**
 > All commits in this repository are linked to the relevant issues opened for the development.
 You can track which commit resolves which issue through the Issues tab.
 Each commit is connected to the corresponding issues either through the commit message or comments made on the commit. **There are no commits that are not linked to an issue.
 This ensures that all commits in the project are easily traceable and understandable.**

 ## Docker Container Usage Instructions

-To utilize the JSON Schema Extraction Tool in a Docker container, follow these simple steps:

 1. **Clone the Project**: Begin by cloning the repository using `git clone`, or simply download the Dockerfile directly to your device.